hbrouwer/mesh/README.md

 $ make
 ```

-Note that you need an [OpenMP](https://www.openmp.org/)-enabled compiler if
-you want to enable multithreading.
-Passing the flag `-DOPENMP=OFF` to CMake
-disables multithreading.

-After building, you can run Mesh as:
+You can then run Mesh as:

 ```
 $ ./mesh